 - Melted and cooled cheese with boiled or pureed vegetables is also a nutritious option for babies.

 - Cheese can be added to vegetable soups to improve its palatability.

-It essential to observe caution while introducing cheese to the baby.
+It is essential to observe caution while introducing cheese to the baby.

 Precautions To Take While Giving Cheese To Baby

 Follow the below precautions to rule out any side effects of eating cheese:

 - Consult your pediatrician before you start cheese for your baby if they have shown symptoms of milk allergy or lactose intolerance in the past.

 - Wait for three to five days after introducing cheese for the first time and do not introduce any new food during this period.
 It will help you pick any signs of allergy or intolerance.

 - If you notice any symptoms of allergy, then consult a doctor immediately.
 The common allergy symptoms are hives, upset stomach, and vomiting.
 Severe cases could cause anaphylaxis, a situation where breathing is impaired (13).

 Cheese stays best when stored whole.
 So, if you are buying a small piece of cheese, it’s good to eat it as soon as possible.
 However, larger pieces would need to be stored.
 The following are some tips for the storage of cheese.